Emotional Support Animals in On-Campus Housing

-• Signed and dated letter (not UAC Documentation of Disability Form) printed on professional letterhead from the physical or mental healthcare provider or licensed therapist who is treating the student.
+- Signed and dated letter (not Accessibility Center Documentation of Disability Form) printed on professional letterhead from the physical or mental healthcare provider or licensed therapist who is treating the resident.
 If the healthcare provider is practicing under a supervisor’s license, then both the healthcare provider and the supervisor must sign the letter.
-The letter must be current within six months of the last treatment session.
+The Accessibility Center accepts documentation from health care providers who have personal knowledge of the resident through an established, professional relationship involving the provision of health care or disability-related services and who are practicing within their ethical, legal, and professional obligations.
+As a result, online sources of documentation (e.g., esa-letter.com, the dogtor.net) will generally not be accepted unless they meet these standards, and letters from family members will not be accepted due to professional and ethical considerations.
+The letter must be current within six months of submission and the last treatment session.

 At minimum, the letter should include:

-• Disability – a statement that the student has a physical or mental impairment that substantially limits one or more major life activities and describes how the student is substantially impaired in those major life activities; simply stating a diagnosis does not communicate how the condition substantially impairs a major life activity.
-Examples of major life activities include caring for self, eating, concentrating, interacting with others, learning, thinking, sleeping, working, etc.
+- Disability – a statement that the resident has a physical or mental impairment that substantially limits one or more major life activities and describes how the resident is substantially impaired in those major life activities.
+(Simply stating a diagnosis does not communicate how the condition substantially impairs a major life activity.
+Examples of major life activities include caring for self, eating, concentrating, interacting with others, learning, thinking, sleeping, working, etc.)

-• Necessity of an Emotional Support Animal – a statement that the Emotional Support Animal provides a therapeutic benefit in alleviating one or more of the identified effects of the disability and how the Emotional Support Animal mitigates the symptoms or effects of the disability; general statements like “reduces anxiety” or “provides comfort” do not provide enough information
+- Necessity of an Emotional Support Animal – a statement that the Emotional Support Animal provides a therapeutic benefit in alleviating one or more of the identified effects of the disability (specifically, the effects on major life activities) and how the Emotional Support Animal mitigates the effects of the disability.
+(General statements like “reduces anxiety” or “provides comfort” do not provide enough information.)

-• Contact Dates – the date when the provider first met with the student regarding the disability, and the date of the last professional interaction with the student regarding the disability
+- Contact Dates – the date when the provider first met with the resident regarding the disability, and the date of the last professional interaction with the resident regarding the disability.

 Sample ESA Letter from a Service Provider [must be on professional letterhead]